 Dara Smith-MacDonald, originally from Antigonish, began playing the fiddle at the age of 12.
 For the past number of years she has been playing at concerts, dances and ceilidhs and teaching fiddle lessons both in her home and over Skype to students from Canada, the USA and Scotland.
 She has also been teaching fiddle at the Gaelic College for over a decade.
 Throughout her years playing music, she has traveled to all the Atlantic Provinces to perform and teach as well as parts of the United States.

-Exceptional among modern fiddlers for his versatility and depth, Darol Anger has helped drive the evolution of the contemporary string band through his involvement with numerous path-breaking ensembles such as his Republic Of Strings, the Turtle Island String Quartet, the David Grisman Quintet, Montreux, the Duo and other ensembles.
-Today Darol can be heard on NPR's "Car Talk" theme every week, along with Earl Scruggs, David Grisman and Tony Rice.
-He has recorded and produced scores of important recordings since 1977, and is a featured soloist on dozens of recordings and motion picture soundtracks.
+Exceptional among modern fiddlers for his versatility and depth, Darol Anger has helped drive the evolution of the contemporary string band through his involvement with numerous path-breaking ensembles such as his Republic Of Strings, the Turtle Island String Quartet, the David Grisman Quintet, Montreux, his Duo with Mike Marshall, and other ensembles.
+An Associate Professor at the Berklee School of music, he has recorded and produced scores of important recordings since 1977, and is a featured soloist on dozens of recordings and motion picture soundtracks.

 Darrell's musical career began twenty years ago, playing house parties, and local halls in Cape Breton.
 Celtic music was introduced to Darrell at an early age by his parents--his mother Mea being a beautiful Gaelic singer, and his late father, John, a gifted traditional singer and guitar player as well.
 Over the last two decades, Darrell has played to audiences throughout much of Eastern Canada, and has shared the stage with many great singers and musicians.
 From local songs and stories to those taken from Scottish, Irish and Cape Breton history, Darrell's love of music is evident in his performance.